kratenko/lovem/journal/2022-07/08-making-virtual-a-reality.md

 ## Onwards
 I guess this concludes the prehistory of the lovem story.
 I am, for whatever reason, back on the project, currently with a decent amount of motivation.
-You never know how long that lasts, but right now I like the idea of continuing the development (I don't on keeping the current pace), while talking about the development process, sharing my thoughts on decisions I make.
+You never know how long that lasts, but right now I like the idea of continuing the development, while talking about the development process, sharing my thoughts on decisions I make.
 Next post should start on sharing newer thoughts.